victor-barbe/DevOps-project/README.md

 This will build our docker image, base on the docker file in our directory.
 The `.` at the end of the commands tells Docker to look for the [`Dockerfile`](Dockerfile`) in the current directory.

-we can Check if our Docker container appears in the local Docker images:
+We can check if our Docker container appears in the local Docker images:

 ```
 docker images